cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/github-saas.md

 2. Wrap the certificate in `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.

 ## 3. Configure an identity provider and SAML SSO in GitHub Enterprise Cloud
-1. When you are on your organization page, go to **Settings** > **Authentication security**.
+1. In your Github organization page, go to **Settings** > **Authentication security**.
-2. In the section **SAML single sign-on**, click on the checkbox **Enable SAML authentication**.
+2. Under **SAML single sign-on**, turn on **Enable SAML authentication**.
 3. Fill in the following fields:
     - **Sign on URL**:  SSO endpoint from application configuration in Cloudflare Zero Trust.
     - **Issuer**: Access Entity ID or Issuer from application configuration in Cloudflare Zero Trust.
     - **Public certificate**: Paste the entire x.509 certificate from step [2.
 Create a x.509 certificate](#2-create-a-x509-certificate).
 4. Copy the **Service provider entity URL** and **Service provider assertion consumer service URL**.

-## 4. Finish adding a SaaS application to Cloudflare Zero Trust
-1. In your open Zero Trust window, fill in the following fields:
-    - **Entity ID**: Service provider entity URL from GitHub Enterprise Cloud SAML SSO set-up. ` https://github.com/orgs/YOUR_ORGANIZATION`
-    - **Assertion Consumer Service URL**: Service provider assertion comsumer service URL from GitHub Enterprise Cloud SAML SSO set-up. ` https://github.com/orgs/YOUR_ORGANIZATION/saml/consume`
-    - **Name ID format**: _Email_
-2. Select **Save configuration**.
-3. Configure [Access policies](/cloudflare-one/policies/access/) for the application.
-4. Select **Done**.

-## 5. Test the integration
+## 4. Test the integration

-Click on **Test SAML configuration**.
+Select **Test SAML configuration**.
 You will be redirected to the Cloudflare Access login screen and prompted to sign in with your identity provider.
-When this is successful, you can turn on **Require SAML SSO authentication for all members of your organization** if you want to enforce the SSO with Cloudflare Access.
+When this is successful, you can turn on **Require SAML SSO authentication for all members of your organization** if you want to enforce SSO login with Cloudflare Access.